You now have in your hands my report regarding the single stock that I believe could pay for your retirement.

 And bear in mind that China isn’t just the world’s most populous country.
 It is also the world’s fastest-growing consumer market.
 Foxconn has 12 manufacturing facilities in the country, with more to come.

-In addition, because of its location and ties to the area, Foxconn can extend into overseas markets, yet experience only a fraction of the logistical complexity.
+In addition, because of its location and ties to China, Foxconn can extend into overseas markets with only a fraction of the logistical complexity a U.S.-based company would encounter.

 The move gives Foxconn a foothold in the next generation of electronics and suggests that the company’s push into the automotive, health and semiconductor industries is accelerating.

-By producing the iPhone in India, Apple will avoid import duties of 20% and also meet local sourcing rules that would allow it to open its own stores in the country.
+Producing the iPhone in India means Apple can avoid import duties of 20% and meet local sourcing rules that would allow it to open its own stores in the country.

-Apple currently has a miniscule 1% share of the Indian smartphone market.
-So there’s a tremendous amount of potential upside here for Apple… and Foxconn.
+There’s a tremendous amount of potential upside here for Apple… and Foxconn.
+India is a rapidly growing global economy with a burgeoning middle class and a total market size of nearly 1.4 billion potential customers.
 Foxconn has said it will have enough capacity to make all the iPhones needed for India’s market.

-And finally, Foxconn is set to benefit from the global launch of new iPhone models, expected later this year.
+And finally, Foxconn is set to benefit from the global launch of the new iPhone 13.

 The world is becoming increasingly digital… There’s huge untapped potential around the globe.
 And Foxconn is in a prime position to benefit.